pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 }

 type PartitionableResourceRequest struct {
-    // The name is not used right now.
-It might get used in the future to define
-    // cross-request constraints.
-    Name string

     // Selector is a CEL expression which must evaluate to true if a
     // resource instances is suitable.
 The language is as defined in
     // https://kubernetes.io/docs/reference/using-api/cel/